 The Commonwealth Air Training Plan Museum is Canada’s only air museum solely dedicated to the preservation of those who trained and fought for the British Commonwealth during WWII.

 The Commonwealth Air Training Plan Museum is proud to be one of the seven Manitoba Signature Museums, a Manitoba Star Attraction and a National Historic Site.

-For more information about the CATPM’s virtual event, please contact:
+For more information about the CATPM’s flight day, please contact:

 Stephen Hayter, Executive Director